La Mandria Regional Park: Borgo Castello

-The existence of a building in the wood is documented since the 18th century, when Victor Amadeus II of Savoy built here the stables of the nearby Royal Palace, within a royal hunting reserve active since the 16th century.
+The existence of a building in the wood is documented since the 18th century, when Victor Amadeus II built here the stables of the nearby Royal Palace of Venaria, within a royal hunting reserve active since the 16th century.

 Filippo Juvarra worked at the castle in the 1720s.
 In 1860 Victor Emmanuel ordered the enlargement of the village (designers included Ernesto Melano), turning it into a castle with a surface of 35,000 m2.
 The new structure had a rectangular shape measuring 280 x 100 m with three internal courtyards.
-The king wanted here a private residence (not belonging to the royal estates) to live with his morganatic wife, Rosa Vercellana.
+The King wanted here a private residence (not belonging to the royal estates) to live with his morganatic wife, Rosa Vercellana.
 An apartment was built for her family by Domenico Ferri.
 In 1861 the structure was expanded with the "Villa of the Lakes", a neo-Gothic wing and a fountain of a sea horse fighting a triton by Vincenzo Vela.
 All the edifices, similarly to the Palazzo Carignano in Turin, are in brickwork.

 In 1997, the castle was placed on the UNESCO World Heritage Site list along with 13 other residences of the House of Savoy.

 In the late 19th century La Mandria and its buildings were sold to the Medici del Vascello family.
 After World War II, a testing track owned by FIAT, a golf court and a residential center were added.
 It became a regional estate in 1976.